Frida BjörkmanHR Business Partner – Administration

 What excites you about working at EMG?

 – What I appreciate most with EMG is probably the feeling of going to work and not knowing what will happen.
 Because we are a flat organization, quick decisions take place and I think that makes your days exciting.
 It is important to be attentive, flexible and to be able to adapt.
 We also encourage new ideas and if you want to run a project on your own, that’s not a problem.
 Something else that excites me about EMG is all of the colleagues and friends who you get to spend time with in the workplace daily.
 People are constantly inspired and motivated by and it is an important feature of why people want to work at EMG.

 What does Performance mean to you?

 Performance for me is to do your best.
 I'm usually the one who love to see results in a weekly/monthly basis and I'm not the one who give up.
-Sometimes things takes longer time than plan and then you just have to stay focus and do your best.
 I want to leave the office every week knowing that I did all I could to reach my goals.